Hornbill-Docs/esp-config/esp-config/_inline/email-routing-rule-expressions.md

 <h1>Email Routing Rule - Expressions</h1>

-<p>Each rule uses an expression to match information found within the email message being processed.
-Information from
-    the email message is made accessible to the expression processor as variables.
-For convenience, these variables are available in the Rule Parameters selector located at the top right of the Rule Expression field.</p>
+Each rule uses an expression to match information found within the email message being processed.
+Information from the email message is made accessible to the expression processor as variables.
+For convenience, these variables are available in the Rule Parameters selector located at the top right of the Rule Expression field.

-<p>Selecting any of these items from the list will insert that parameter into the Rule Expression field.
-Alternatively,
-    as you become more familiar with the system you can simply type the correct variable names into the expression as needed.
-The following table lists the available variables and their purpose</p>
+Selecting any of these items from the list will insert that parameter into the Rule Expression field.
+Alternatively, as you become more familiar with the system you can simply type the correct variable names into the expression as needed.
+The following table lists the available variables and their purpose.

+For advanced use, please see the [ExpressLogic Reference Guide](esp-fundamentals/reference-guides/express-logic) for more information about ExpressLogic and its capabilities.

 :::tip
 These variable names are CASE-SENSITIVE and must be entered in exactly the same way they are documented here.
 Use the variable selector, or make sure you type them in as shown